secretstartups/handbook/content/handbook/support/workflows/working-with-issues.md

 - Search using an external search engine, like Google.
 - Issues are created in a number of projects in addition to [the main GitLab Rails project](https://gitlab.com/gitlab-org/gitlab/-/issues), of which a handful of the most common are:
-  - The [Omnibus](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues) project is where issue relating to packaged GitLab and docker are created.
+  - The [Omnibus](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues) project is where issues relating to packaged GitLab and Docker are created.
     - If an error arises during `gitlab-ctl reconfigure` this is probably the best place for an issue to go, unless it relates to a database migration which usually should be in the Rails project issue tracker.
-  - Issues relating to deploying GitLab with Helm [go in the GitLab Chart project](https://gitlab.com/gitlab-org/charts/gitlab/-/issues).
+  - For issues relating to deploying GitLab with Helm [go in the GitLab Chart project](https://gitlab.com/gitlab-org/charts/gitlab/-/issues).
   - Look in the [Gitaly project](https://gitlab.com/gitlab-org/gitaly/-/issues) for issues relating to Gitaly and Gitaly cluster.
 - It's often worth searching across the whole `gitlab.org` group, particularly if you're not sure which project issues might have been raised in.
   - If you can filter the search results by product group label, milestone, etc., use [issue search](https://gitlab.com/groups/gitlab-org/-/issues).